ojalaw/INTOL-MP1/README.md

 ['Reveal the dog' button - JavaScript HTML DOM EventListener](https://www.w3schools.com/js/js_htmldom_eventlistener.asp)

+Javascript code was taken and adapted to fit the general theme of the site.

 **CSS**

 [Hero Image - Fade In](https://www.w3schools.com/w3css/w3css_animate.asp)

 [Rotating Earth - The rotate method](https://www.w3schools.com/css/css3_2dtransforms.asp)

+CSS code listed above was not copied from W3schools, this is where i discovered how i could use this code in my site.

 ### Content

 Other than the code previously mentioned in the code used section, I was responsible for writing all of the content for the website.
 Although this is a genuine business idea, at this stage, the company and associated training, recruitment fairs are ficticious, however there are elements of truth in capabilities.

 ###  Media